Loot (play): Production history

-Orton completed a first draft in October 1964, which premiered in Cambridge on 1 February 1965.
+Orton completed a first draft in October 1964, which premiered at the Arts Theatre, Cambridge on 1 February 1965.
 The production starred Geraldine McEwan, Kenneth Williams, Duncan Macrae and Ian McShane and was directed by Peter Wood.

 Responses to the first production were extremely mixed, with many in the audience outraged, as Orton had intended, but largely negative reviews also affected the box office.
 The London Evening News called it "one of the most revolting things I've ever seen."
 The first run ended at Wimbledon on 20 March 1965 with the play considered a flop due to its problems with repeated script rewrites, uneven direction, a stylish but unsympathetic set, and what many considered the miscasting of Williams.

 Loot was successfully revived the following year, however. in two separate productions.

 The first was directed by Braham Murray artistic director of the Century Theatre and performed at the new University Theatre in Manchester.
 Encouraged by the producer Michael Codron, who had been associated with both the successful London production of Entertaining Mr Sloane and the much less successful production of Loot outside London the previous year, Braham met with Orton and agreed to try again with a production more to Orton’s taste than the original.
 He also agreed to get much of the original text – censored before the first production - restored and in a personal visit to the Lord Chamberlain’s (censor’s) office succeeded in doing so.
 Cut by the author from three to two acts in rehearsals but now including most of the originally censored material, and starring Julian Chagrin as Truscott, supported by Michael Elwyn and Peter Childs as Hal and Dennis, the play opened in Spring 1966 in Manchester.
 Loot for the first time received favourable reviews and transferred to London with a new director and cast.

 Now at the Jeanette Cochrane Theatre in Holborn.
 It opened on 27 September 1966 with Gerry Duggan as McLeavy, Sheila Ballantine as Fay, Kenneth Cranham as Hal, Simon Ward as Dennis, and Michael Bates as Inspector Truscott.
 It was directed by Charles Marowitz and designed by Tony Carruthers.
 The production transferred to the Criterion Theatre in November 1966.

 The play had its first Broadway production in New York at the Biltmore Theatre.
 It opened on 18 March 1968.
 Kenneth Cranham played Hal (as he had in the 1966 London production), James Hunter played Dennis, Liam Redmond played McLeavy, Carole Shelley played Fay, George Rose played Truscott, and Norman Barrs played Meadows.
 It was directed by Derek Goldby and designed by William Ritmann.
 The play was profiled in the William Goldman book The Season: A Candid Look at Broadway.